steven-mi/machine-learning-basics/README.md

 # machine-learning-basics
-This repository includes some notebooks on machine learning basics which I did during my fourth semester at HTW Berlin
+This repository contains some notebooks on machine learning basics which I did during my fourth semester at HTW Berlin